yingpengma/yingpengma/README.md

 - 🔭 I’m currently working on FinNLP and XAI

-- 🎓 I’m studying Computer Science, computer programming and Mathematics (and maybe a little bit of Finance
+- 🎓 I’m studying Computer Science, computer programming and Mathematics

 - ⚡ Fun fact: The charm of words guides me to become interested in Natural Language Processing

 - 📫 How to reach me: mayingpeng33[at]gmail[dot]com